 What is Amma Therapy?

-A classical form of Asian bodywork that predates acupuncture, “Amma” is the oldest Chinese word to describe massage.
-More than massage, it is a true form of Traditional Chinese Medicine which works similarly to acupuncture without the use of needles.
-The Amma therapist is highly trained in the principles of Traditional Chinese Medicine including; Yin/Yang theory, 5 Element Theory, Organ theory, tongue and pulse diagnosis, holistic nutrition and food energetics.
+A classical form of Asian bodywork that predates acupuncture, “Amma” is the oldest Chinese word to describe bodywork or massage.
+Chinese medicine is made up of three broad branches: Acupuncture, Herbs (includes nutrition) and Bodywork forms.
+There are many forms of Asian bodywork such as Tui Na and Shiatsu.
+Amma therapy is one form of Asian bodywork, descended through the lineage of a Korean born Tina Sohn (Kim).
+The Amma therapist is highly trained in the principles of Chinese Medicine including; Yin/Yang theory, 5 Element Theory, Organ theory, tongue and pulse diagnosis, holistic nutrition and food energetics.
 Like Acupuncture, Amma Therapy focuses on moving Qi (energy) in the body by accessing acu-points along the energetic channels.
 Where the acupuncturist would use needles, the Amma Therapist uses their fingers to manipulate these points.
 This combined with a deep, circular, therapeutic massage technique, balances energy in the body and promotes healing at the root level.
-The Amma therapist relies on their strength and sensitivity of hands, questioning and other assessment skills to give them continual feed-back during treatment.
+The Amma therapist relies on their strength and sensitivity of hands, questioning and other assessment skills to give them continual feedback during treatment.

 What can Amma do for you?

 In ancient China, you did not pay your doctor while you were ill–you paid them while you were well–what a different medicine model.